 A filtered data frame containing only the specified release(s).

-The resulting data frame is assigned the class tbl_release
+The resulting data frame is assigned the class tbl_release to indicate

 its structure.
-If diagonal is set to TRUE
+If diagonal is set to TRUE, the function only returns the

 real first releases.
 That is historic values for which no vintages exist